craue/SouthParkDownloader/README.md

  - FFmpeg from http://ffmpeg.zeranoe.com/builds/
  - mkvmerge (part of MKVToolnix) from http://www.bunkus.org/videotools/mkvtoolnix/downloads.html

+Or, if you are using Windows, just take the bundle of pre-packaged tools from https://github.com/craue/SouthParkDownloader/releases.

 ## Configuration

  - Copy one of the `config-sample-*.php` files to `config.php`.